feimosi/frameworks-code-comparison/README.md

 You can interpolate more complicated values within the curly braces.
 For example, `{{ getVal() }}` will interpolate to the return value of the function `getVal`.

-Another way to "bind" data in is use `ng-bind`.
+Another way to "bind" data is to use `ng-bind`.

 ```html
 <label>Enter name: <input type="text" ng-model="name"></label><br>